The Contest – What and Why

 In Italy, the national competition “Gara nazionale di programmazione della Macchina di Turing” takes place every year since 1996, engaging hundreds of high school students involved in computational thinking using Turing Machines.

-Before the competition, the organisers will provide exercises and solutions, and students will be able to interact with a tutor to solve their doubts.
-Online training will start approximately in the second half of May 2021, with videos and material in English.
+Before the competition, the organisers will provide exercises and solutions, and registered teams will be able to interact with a tutor to solve their doubts.

 Despite their simplicity, Turing machines possess the same computing expressivity of any modern computer when it comes to compute mathematical functions.
 Logical thinking and the ability to define algorithms using the simple simulator syntax are required to address the competition problems.

 The competition tasks are of algorithmic nature but no knowledge of computer programming languages is required.

 The usage of the Turing machine can be explained in a 15 minutes lesson and it is very easily understood.
 However, some training is needed to develop advanced skills.

 To prepare students for the competition, the organizers will provide educational materials to introduce them to the foundations of computer science via the Turing Machine paradigm.
 These videos will encompass some of the history which led to the design of modern computers, and give an idea to the students about how some hard problems in the real world can be translated into problems that can be solved with a computer.